-How to Adopt a Baby in Arkansas
+How to Adopt a Child in Arkansas in 7 Simple Steps

-“I want to adopt a baby.”
 If this is a thought that’s been on your mind lately, congratulations!
 That’s a big step.
 If you choose to adopt a baby, it will be one of the best decisions you ever make.
-Adopting a baby in Arkansas requires quite a few steps, and as a licensed adoption agency in the state of Arkansas, we want to make sure you’re informed every step of the way.
+However, adopting a baby in Arkansas requires quite a few steps, and as a licensed adoption agency in the state of Arkansas, we want to make sure you’re informed every step of the way.

 Who can adopt a baby in Arkansas?

 Arkansas itself doesn’t have an adoption age limit, although American Adoptions prefers to work with parents between the ages of 22 and 50.
 There are no marriage requirements for adoption in the state of Arkansas although, again, American Adoptions prefers that couples be married at least two years before adopting a child in Arkansas with our agency.

 Learn more about our adoption requirements here, including any exceptions that may be made on a case-by-case basis.

 How to Adopt a Child in Arkansas Today